ColeDewis/CMPUT428-Project/catkin_ws/src/rqt_custom_gui/readme.md

 For it to work with cameras and not img_pub_nodes:
+IN buttonWidget.py
     - Uncomment lines 205, 206
     - Comment lines 208, 209
     - Go to line 72 and make the numebers in the list be the correct cam indices

+Now it's grabbing camera indices on it's own.
+If you don't want it to do two camera, you'll have to mess around with lines 30-32 in buttonWidget.py :)